Governance system

 Large

-Opportunities related to reduced energy
+Opportunities related to energy sources

 Expansion of the renewable energy market by setting long-term CO_{2} reduction targets